-I recognize that this abortion a difficult, difficult subject…a polarizing one…and a deeply personal one.
+I recognize that abortion a difficult, difficult subject…a polarizing one…and a deeply personal one.
 But I can’t turn the other way and — no matter what your beliefs on the subject — I hope you can’t either.

 That’s why I hope, if you haven’t watched this particular video already, that you watch the video I am embedding below.